LiFePO4 Batteries

 Consider Lithium-Ion Batteries:

 While currently more expensive, lithium-ion batteries are gaining popularity due to their longer lifespan, lighter weight, and higher energy density.
 As technology advances, the cost of lithium-ion batteries is expected to decrease, making them a more viable option for golf cart owners.
+You can check our guide on best long lasting golf cart batteries.

 Signs of a Golf Cart Battery Needs to be Replaced